kiplimock/hello-world/README.md

 # hello-world
 Just another repository

 kiplimock here!
-I'm teaching myself a new programming language.
-Rocket off!
+Javascript and Python!
-Python's the way to go.
+That's all from me.